-Development Project/Case Built Heritage At The Site Background & Current Progress time.
+Development Project/Case Built Heritage At The Site Background & Current Progress Hill Stabling Sidings of Shatin Central Link ("SCL") Hangar have been accorded a Grade 2 and a Grade 3 status by the AAB respectively. construction works and could not be preserved in-situ after considering operational, engineering, environmental and other factors.
+Portions of the hanger would be disassembled and retained for future display together with a model exhibited at the future Diamond Hill Comprehensive Development Area ("CDA") site to illustrate the structural technology at that time.
 The pillbox will be lifted up in one piece for temporary storage and reinstated in the future Diamond Hill CDA site.
 The future usage of these two heritage items will be subject to the land use planning.
 A CMP with detailed mitigation measures and documentation for the two historic structures has been submitted by the project proponent for fulfillment of the EIA on this project.
 Dismantling plan of the hanger and relocation plan of the pillbox have been submitted to AMO and are found acceptable.
-The hanger has been dismantled and properly stored at site.
-Strengthening work and relocation of the pillbox are in progress.
-12. Revitalisation of the Lai Chi Kok Hospital ("LCKH") • The site is divided into 3 zones: upper, middle and lower.
+Strengthening work of the pillbox was completed.
+The pillbox has been relocated from temporary storage.
+The hanger has also been dismantled and properly stored on site.
+11. Revitalisation of the Lai Chi Kok Hospital ("LCKH") • The site is divided into 3 zones: upper, middle and lower.
 The buildings at the lower zone were constructed in around 1910.
-The site has been used as quarantine station, prison, hospital and rehabilitation centre.
-LCKH has been accorded a Grade 3 status by the AAB.
-This cluster of historic buildings will be revitalised by the Hong Kong Institute for Promotion of Chinese Culture as the Jao Tsung-I Academy in honour of Professor Jao Tsung-I. An HIA report in the form of a CMP was presented to the AAB on 27 October 2009.
+The site has been used as quarantine station, prison, • This cluster of historic buildings will be revitalised by the Hong Kong Institute for Promotion of Chinese Culture as the Jao Tsung-I Academy in honour of Professor Jao

+Development Project/Case Built Heritage At The Site Background & Current Progress hospital and rehabilitation centre.
+LCKH • Tsung-I. An HIA report in the form of a CMP was presented to the AAB on 27 October 2009.
 Members expressed support to the proposed revitalisation works.
 Works for Phase 1 have been completed in the second quarter of 2012.
 Phase 1 commenced operation on 22 June 2012.
-Phase 2 of the project is targeted to be substantially completed

-Development Project/Case Built Heritage At The Site Background & Current Progress in the third quarter of 2013.
-13. Revitalisation of Mei Ho House ("MHH") • MHH was one of the first eight Mark I H-shaped blocks built in 1954 by the Government for Shek Kip Mei Estate, which marked the beginning of the government public housing scheme.
+Works for Phase 2 have been completed in September 2013.
+Phase 2 will commence operation by the end of 2013.
+Revitalisation of Mei Ho House ("MHH") • MHH was one of the first eight Mark I H-shaped blocks built in 1954 by the Government for Shek Kip Mei Estate, which marked the beginning of the government public housing scheme.
 Redevelopment of Shek Kip Mei Estate started in 2000 and MHH is the only Mark I H-shaped resettlement block remaining in Hong Kong.
-It has been accorded a Grade 2 status by the AAB.
-The site will be revitalised by the Hong Kong Youth Hostels Association into a youth hostel.
-In addition to providing accommodation, the revitalised site will also house a Museum of Public Housing, and provide guided tours and workshops to promote the history of MHH and public housing in Shek Kip Mei.
+It has been accorded a Grade 2 status by the AAB. • The site will be revitalised by the Hong Kong Youth Hostels Association into a youth hostel.
+In addition to providing accommodation, the revitalised site will house an interpretation centre, known as Heritage of Mei Ho House showcasing a Museum of Public Housing, and provide guided tours and workshops to promote the history of MHH and public housing in Shek Kip Mei.
+Guided tours are provided and an alumni network has been established.
 An HIA report in the form of a CMP was presented to the AAB on 2 March 2010.
 Members expressed support to the proposed revitalisation works.
-Site works under the main contract commenced in July 2011 and the target completion date for the works is in the third quarter of 2013.
-14. Revitalisation of Stone Houses at no. 31-35 Hau Wong Temple New Village • The Stone Houses, built in 1940s to 1950s, were a block of Chinese tenement houses in Hau Wong Temple New Village.
-It has been accorded a Grade 3 status by the AAB.
-The buildings will be revitalised by Wing Kwong So-Care Company Ltd. into a themed cafeteria-cum-visitor information centre.
-An HIA report in the form of a CMP was presented to the AAB on 15 June 2011.
-Members expressed support to the proposed revitalisation works.
-Works commenced in December 2012 and are expected to be completed by the second quarter of 2014.